 Guests (non-residents of a particular hall) are expected to follow all policies of the university.
 Residents are responsible for their guests and all actions of the guests while in the halls.
 If a guest violates the Student Conduct Code or any residence hall policy, the resident will be held responsible for their guest's actions.
-Guests must be escorted at all times in any area (excluding opposite gender bathrooms).
+Guests must be escorted by a resident at all times in any area (excluding bathrooms).
 Guests are permitted to only use public restrooms or community restrooms designated for their identified gender.
 Guests may stay in a room only with the prior approval of the roommate(s).
 Guests may stay overnight no more than three days and two nights in any one week anywhere in the building or in any residence hall on campus.
-It is the resident's responsibility to inform hall staff of the presence of any overnight guests.
 Guests should never be given keys to access rooms or residence halls on campus.
 Guests may not be left in a building without the resident present.
 Also refer to Trespassing policy.

 Cohabitation is defined as when a resident, contracted for that room, is sharing their space with a person who is not assigned to that room.
 Cohabitation that includes behavior that infringes upon the roommate's and/or living community member's right to privacy and sleep is PROHIBITED and, when brought to the attention of residence hall staff, may result in referral to conduct and/or eviction.